SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 2017.
-SEARCHING FOR TRUTH AND WAITING FOR JUSTICE
+STILL SEARCHING FOR TRUTH AND WAITING FOR JUSTICE

-As, by the Court rules, I am not allowed to make a statement during the hearing, I wrote, as my statement (click here for English), she is not allowed to testify at the hearing.
-Olga's statement, as an opinion column that was broadly published in Chile by: El Periodista, Le Monde Diplomatique, El Desconcierto, El Ciudadano, El Siglo, El Boletin, PiensaChile, ColoniaDignidad.cl, and El Clarin.
+According to Court rules, only attorneys are allowed to make statements during an appeal hearing.
+Therefore, although Olga prepared a statement (click here for English), she is not allowed to testify at the hearing.
+Olga's statement, as an opinion column, was published in Chile in: El Periodista, Le Monde Diplomatique, El Desconcierto, El Ciudadano, El Siglo, El Boletin, PiensaChile, ColoniaDignidad.cl, and El Clarin.

 2016.
 A TRAVESTY OF JUSTICE